 TikTok, It’s Time to Talk

 Since my last post on living the quiet life, I’ve unfortunately started using TikTok.
 TikTok is designed to be addictive.
 Like everything these days, it has infinite scrolling.
 The videos are short, too, which shortens the biological reward cycle (did you know drugs with a faster route of administration are more addicting?).
 Tapping the screen to pause the video often makes me like the video by accident, so I’m hesitant to ever pause a video.
 Also, the videos auto-loop instead of simply stopping, which makes the user want to swipe to the next video right away to avoid having to see the same thing they already just saw.
 Because of all this, the videos are consumed in a non-stop waterfall, akin to being waterboarded with content.
-The videos never stop coming, and the algorithm is sophisticated enough to reliably feed you a stream of entertaining content, basically forever .
+The videos never stop coming, and the algorithm is sophisticated enough to reliably feed you a stream of entertaining content, basically forever i at least once it gets to know you .
 Because of all this, TikTok is like an infinitely long, digital cigarette.

 You might be surprised to hear me say that I’ve actually enjoyed the last month that I’ve been using TikTok.
 It’s not all bad.
 The algorithm is very sophisticated compared to Youtube, so it actually knows what I like.
 If Youtube is like a friend who barely listens to what you say and then lazily recommends the same Jimmy Fallon clip you’ve said you didn’t want to watch 100 times already, then TikTok is your therapist, who knows you better than you know yourself.
 TikTok has shown me a lot of content I actually like, and has exposed me to a lot of things I wouldn’t have found otherwise.
 I have made recipes I saw on TikTok, I have watched TV shows I found out about on TikTok, and I’ve even learned programming stuff on TikTok that I’ve later used at work.
 The thing about a platform that’s really good at showing you what you want to see is, you get to see a lot of stuff you want to see.
 (And heroin, believe it or not, actually feels really, really good!)
 TikTok, like all drugs, is therefore a double-edged sword.
 It’s the therapist that soothes you, but subtly reinforces your insecurities to keep you coming back for more.
 You feel like you are growing and becoming more productive, but you never really do.
 Used responsibly, TikTok is a bit of fun, like any drug.
 But abused, I could see it easily damaging a person’s psyche, and destroying their ability to focus.